 I conducted 100+ userzoom studies.
 Click tests asked users to complete top tasks on the navigation and surveys asked them about their preferences.
-In addition, I leveraged competitive research done by the content team while redesigning the member IA, google analytics reports from the customer experience and analytics team and other advanced research conducted by our master usability specialist.
+In addition, I leveraged competitive research done by Grace Lau while redesigning the member IA, google analytics reports from the customer experience and analytics team and other advanced research conducted by our master usability specialist.

 Key areas of research